Search News & Insights

 Flags for Finance in 2018

-AUTHOR(S): Patrick Molloy, Peter O’Brien, Alma Campion, Rory McPhillips, Laura Gleeson, Donal O’Donovan, Stuart Kennedy, Chris Quinn, William Prentice, Ruth Hunter, Turlough Galvin, Christian Donagh, Alan Keating
+AUTHOR(S): Patrick Molloy, Alma Campion, Rory McPhillips, Donal O’Donovan, Stuart Kennedy, Chris Quinn, William Prentice, Ruth Hunter, Turlough Galvin, Christian Donagh, Alan Keating

-PRACTICE AREA GROUP: Structured Finance and Derivatives, Banking, Regulatory and Investigations, Corporate Offences, Fraud and White Collar Crime
+PRACTICE AREA GROUP: Structured Finance and Securitisation, Regulatory and Investigations, Corporate Offences, Fraud and White Collar Crime, Finance and Capital Markets

 The main themes to be considered by those in the financial services industry in 2018 will include increased regulation, protection of data, the push for transparency from Europe along with the ongoing uncertainty of Brexit.
 We have flagged some key dates to watch out for in the upcoming year.